JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 For UVs, I currently store them uncompressed.
 I could have maybe used half-precision floating point values, but I am wary of artifacts resulting from the reduced precision, so for right now it's a full `vec2<f32>`.
 This is a big opportunity for future improvement.

 Normals are a bit more interesting.
 They start as `vec3<f32>`.
-I first perform an octahedral encoding on them, bringing them down to a `vec2<f32>` near-losessly.
+I first perform an octahedral encoding on them, bringing them down to a `vec2<f32>` near-losslessly.
 I then give up some precision to reduce the size even further by using `pack2x16snorm()`, bringing it down to a `vec2<f16>`, or a packed `u32`.
 These operations are easily reversed in the shader using the built-in `unpack2x16snorm()` function, and then the simple octahedral decode step.

-I _did_ try a bitstream encoding similiar to what I did for positions, but couldn't get any smaller sizes than a simple `pack2x16snorm()`.
+I _did_ try a bitstream encoding similar to what I did for positions, but couldn't get any smaller sizes than a simple `pack2x16snorm()`.
 I think with more time and motivation (I was getting burnt out by the end of this), I could have probably figured out a good variable-size octahedral encoding for normals as well.
 Something else to investigate in the future.

 ### Results